 In the case of provisioning traffic routing information based the information above, the TSN AF determines the MAC address used by the PDU Session for the TSN traffic based on ingress port number or egress port number, and requests to PCF influence traffic routing for TSN traffic as defined in clause 5.6.7 with the MAC address of the PDU Session, traffic class, destination MAC address and VLAN ID.

+With the Traffic forwarding information as defined in IEEE 802.1Q [98] clause 8.8.1 and PSFP information as defiend in IEEE 802.1Q [98] clause 8.6.5.1, the TSN AF identifies the Ingress port and Egress port for a stream and derive the DS-TT MAC address of corresponding PDU session carrying this stream.
+The TSN AF further use the Configuration information of scheduled traffic in IEEE 802.1Qbv [96] to derive the TSN Qos information for each PDU session in the Egress port as per Annex I.